boydorr/rdiversity/README.md

 The functions within `rdiversity` can be accessed in two main ways.

 ###1.
 Two part method (slightly more computationally efficient)
-For large datasets (or simply to be computationally efficient), it makes sense to calculate diversity in two steps.
+For large datasets (or simply to run faster code), it makes sense to calculate diversity in two steps.

 Before explaining these steps, it is important to note that both subcommunity and supercommunity  alpha diversity are transformations of the same low-level alpha component.
 The same is true for normalised alpha, beta, normalised beta, rho, normalised rho, and gamma.